Docs

 Your customers can choose to pause the subscription immediately or end of the current billing term.

-They can also choose to resume a paused subscription manually or on specific date.
+They can also choose to resume a paused subscription manually or on a specific date.

 Renewals and Charges

-• Subscription renewals will not go through if the subscription is paused.
+• Subscription renewals will not occur if the subscription is paused.

 • Subscription renewal reminder emails will not be sent to the customer during the pause period.

-• Unbilled charges linked to the subscription will be invoiced when the subscription is resumed post the billing term.
+• Unbilled charges linked to the subscription will be invoiced when the subscription is resumed after the billing term.

 Billing Cycle

-• Whenever you resume the subscription, the billing cycle will remain intact.
+• Whenever you resume the subscription, the billing cycle remains intact.

 • Managing the billing cycle of a paused subscription depends on the subscription period of the plan.
-For a monthly plan, pausing the subscription for 2 months, will not affect the billing cycle of the subscription.
-However, for a yearly plan, pausing the subscription for 2 months will mean that your customer is losing 2 months of service period.
+For a monthly plan, pausing the subscription for 2 months does not affect the billing cycle.
+For a yearly plan, pausing the subscription for 2 months means your customer loses 2 months of service period.

 Subscription Changes/Cancellation

-• Subscription change will not be allowed when the subscription is paused.
+• Subscription changes are not allowed when the subscription is paused.
 You can make changes once the subscription resumes.

-• Scheduled subscription changes (except cancellation) will be removed when the subscription is paused or scheduled to be paused.
+• Scheduled subscription changes (except cancellation) are removed when the subscription is paused or scheduled to be paused.

-• Subscription cancellation (whether immediate or scheduled) will take place even if the subscription is on pause or scheduled for a pause.
+• Subscription cancellation (immediate or scheduled) will occur even if the subscription is on pause or scheduled for a pause.

 • Advance invoices cannot be raised on a subscription that's on pause.
-If there are any advance invoices raised on a subscription that's paused later, credits will be created for the invoice.
+If any advance invoices are raised on a subscription that's paused later, credits will be created for the invoice.

-• Next billing date/time cannot be changed if the subscription is on pause.
-However, if the subscription is scheduled to be paused at the end of term, the next billing date/time can be changed to a date/time that falls within the date/time of resumption.
+• The next billing date/time cannot be changed if the subscription is on pause.
+However, if the subscription is scheduled to be paused at the end of term, the next billing date/time can be changed to a date/time that falls within the resumption period.

 Unbilled Charges